WEST CARLETON FAMILY HEALTH TEAM

 Improving Cardiovascular Health with Lifestyle Changes

-Healthy lifestyle behaviour is an essential part of reducing risk of developing cardiovascular disease and is the recommended first-line treatment for all patients at any level of risk.
-The expected benefits from physical activity and/or healthy eating are similar to the estimated 30 to 35% relative risk reduction (RRR) for statin (cholesterol tablet) therapy, in preventing the disease from developing in the first place.
+Healthy lifestyle behaviours are an essential part of reducing risk of developing cardiovascular disease and are the recommended first-line treatment for all patients at any level of risk.
+Adequate physical activity and eating a healthy diet can reduce your risk of getting heart disease by 30-35%, which is similar to the benefit from statin therapy (medication).
 Maintaining this lifestyle long-term is key to reducing your overall cardiovascular risk.

 The following resources provide general information on how lifestyle changes can help to reduce your risk of developing cardiovascular disease.
 They are intended to provide general information that can be used to help get you started.
 Feel free to contact us if you have any questions.
 While we have taken care selecting this list, we cannot accept any responsibility for the content published by the authors.
 Please consult websites for up to date information.